SolaceSamples/solace-samples-jms/README.md

 ## Schema Registry Samples
 This repository also includes samples demonstrating serialization and deserialization (SERDES) with Solace Schema Registry support:

+- Avro SERDES: Learn how to serialize and deserialize messages using Avro schemas
 - JSON Schema SERDES: Learn how to serialize and deserialize messages using JSON Schema validation

 For detailed information about SERDES samples, Schema Registry setup, and schema upload instructions, see the [SERDES README](src/main/java/com/solace/samples/features/serdes/README.md).